LeeviJarvinen/react-autumn2024-realtime-chat-app/README.md

 |--------|--------|--------|
 | GET | `/:id` | Fetches messages of a specific conversation |
 | POST | `/send/:id` | Sends a message |

-## 📜 License
-This project is open-source and released under the MIT license.

-## 📞 Contact
-Project Developer: **Leevi Järvinen**
-For inquiries, contact via GitHub!